 Not all skin cancers need to be excised.

-Our doctors can offers most forms of skin cancer management including surgical excision.
+Our doctors can offer most forms of skin cancer management including surgical excision.
 Sometimes appropriate treatments may be beyond the scope of a primary care setting.
 Should this occur, we can recommend and make appropriate referrals.

 What is Dermatoscopy?